 The mental health tech ecosystem is broad and includes telepsychiatry platforms, digital therapeutics, monitoring/measuring tools, and peer to peer apps.
-Telepsychiatry is at the forefront of the industry, and has been gaining traction with a growing number of users.
+Telepsychiatry is at the forefront of the industry and has been gaining traction with a growing number of users.
 Monitoring/ measuring tools follow, but the services have yet to see mass adoption.
-Digital therapeutics (software-based therapeutic interventions given directly to patients for preventing, managing, or treating mental disorders) is an emerging segment with just a few successful product launches, but it shows great potential.
+Digital therapeutics (software-based therapeutic interventions given directly to individuals for preventing, managing, or treating mental disorders) is an emerging segment, and it shows great potential.

 Incumbents in the industry deliver telepsychiatry services as part of their telemedicine services while disruptors specializing in mental health tech have successfully established their foothold in the market mainly due to the increasing number of mental health patients.
 Most of the disruptors are concentrated in the telepsychiatry segment, given its popularity of facilitating live interaction sessions with psychiatrists as an alternative to in-person doctor visits.